dashpay/docs/docs/user/wallets/dashcore/backup.rst

 Backup
 ======

 This documentation describes how to safely back up your wallet file for safe storage in case your computer or laptop is damaged or lost.
 Dash Core stores all data necessary to control your Dash addresses in a single file called *wallet.dat*.
 This wallet is in the Berkeley DB format and stores the pairs of private/public cryptographic keys used to manage your balances on the Dash blockchain.
-Dash Core makes most of these operations transparent and even generates automatic backups of your wallet file in case it is corrupted, but the user is responsible for ensuring that these backups are stored in a safe place. **If you lose access to your wallet file, you will permanently lose access to your Dash.**
+For HD wallets, the mnemonic, passphrase, and seed are also stored in *wallet.dat*.
+Dash Core makes most of these operations transparent and even generates automatic backups of your wallet file in case it is corrupted, but the user is responsible for ensuring that these backups are stored in a safe place.
+**If you lose access to your wallet file, you will permanently lose access to your Dash.**

 It is important to consider that if you have not encrypted your wallet